mora-bprs/bin-picking-real-time/readme.md

 Click the links below to download the checkpoint for the corresponding model type.

 - `default` or `FastSAM`: [YOLOv8x based Segment Anything Model](https://drive.google.com/file/d/1m1sjY4ihXBU1fZXdQ-Xdj-mDltW-2Rqv/view?usp=sharing) | [Baidu Cloud (pwd: 0000)](https://pan.baidu.com/s/18KzBmOTENjByoWWR17zdiQ?pwd=0000).

-## Possible Errors

-- You have to install python and venv if not installed